neilsenzulueta/Employee-Tracker/README.md

 ## Installation

-The following commands will help install the necessary packages for the application.
+The following commands will help install the necessary packages for this application.
 * `npm i inquirer@8.2.4` to install inquirer.
 * `npm install --save mysql2` to install MySQL.
 * `npm install console.table --save` to install console.table